Gallie83/PP4-Django/Readme.md

  * ### Typography
       The font I chose for the title in the navbar was 'Lobster', which I found on <a href="https://fonts.google.com/" target="_blank" rel="noopener">Google Fonts</a>.
       I chose this font as it was close to the style of the gyms actual logo title font.

     ![Font image](readme-images/lobster.png)

       For the remainder of the website I left the font as the default boostrap font, as it has a clean, legible look.

  * ### Colour Scheme
       The colour scheme eventually chosen is mostly black with a secondary color of light grey as that is the color of the gyms clothing items.
 I added red to the navbar links and the users bookings to make them stand out and prevent the website from having a two tone color palette.
+I also had originally set the opacity of the navbar to 0.8 as I liked how it sat on the screen with the hero image.
+I noticed this could have some legibility issues when the user begins to scroll so I have the opacity change to 1 once the user scrolls 50 pixels.

 [Back to top](<#contents>)